darshna09/jasmine-cli-demo/README.md

 [![Build Status](https://travis-ci.org/darshna09/jasmine-cli-demo.svg?branch=master)](https://travis-ci.org/darshna09/jasmine-cli-demo)

+Credits: Udemy Course: Unit testing your Javascript with jasmine by Juan Lizarazo and Reynaldo Pena.

 ## Creating the Simple Calculator

 This calculator is going to do simple calculations: `+`, `-`, `*`,  and `/`